-There are a number of different types of damages that can be recoverable in a fatal injury claim.
-A dependant can seek to recover pecuniary losses, damages for mental distress and compensation for funeral and other expenses incurred as a result of the death of the deceased for example funeral costs.
+There are a number of different types of damages that can be recoverable in a fatal injury* claim.
+A dependant can seek to recover pecuniary losses, damages for mental distress, and compensation* for funeral and other expenses incurred as a result of the death of the deceased.

 Pecuniary loss and the benefits that each dependant is expected to receive had the deceased not died as a result of the Defendants wrongful conduct.
 These losses can include a loss of service provided by the deceased in child care, home repairs and decoration and services provided outside the home.
 An Actuary will be employed to calculate the pecuniary loss amount suffered.

 Unfortunately there is a collective monetary limit on the compensation* that dependants can recover for mental distress which dependant suffers as a result of the death of the deceased.
 This figure at the moment is €35,000 and applies regardless of the number of dependants who make a claim.

 The loss of a family member can have tragic implications for a family.
 When a person dies as a result of the wrongful act of another an action for damages can be pursued, but only one action can be brought against the wrongdoer in respect of this death; it is brought on behalf of the deceased dependants.